Rebecca Foreman. NW Tucson

 Patricia Harris.
 NW Tucson

-Patricia is principal harpist for the Tucson Symphony Orchestra.
+Patricia recently retired as principal harpist for the Tucson Symphony Orchestra, having served in this capacity for over 50 years.
 She is on the roster of the Arizona Commission for the Arts and performs for many venues with many different styles of music.
 She is also a regular performer at St. Phillips in the Hills Church, as well as a frequently-engaged artist for weddings and other social events.
 Additionally, she is a founding member of the Mosaic Harp Trio with flute, viola and harp, an ensemble that plays formal and informal recitals, weddings, and parties and also specializes in preschool and kindergarten school shows.
 Patricia enjoys teaching and has students ranging in age from eight to over eighty.
 She is also a board member of the AHS Foundation and is Co-Chairman of the Anne Adams Awards Auditions honoring her mother.
-Contact her at email@example.com for lessons or bookings.
+Contact her at firstname.lastname@example.org for lessons or bookings.

 Christine Vivona.
 NW Tucson